“IMAGINING OTHER…”

 shows the group’s outright climate science denial.

-serious impacts from climate change have occurred or will occur in the future
+claim that serious impacts from climate change have occurred or will occur in

-has not been proven” and “consequently, there is no basis for the design of
+the future has not been proven” and “consequently, there is no basis for the

 climate change.”